odemolliens/react-native-logging-tools/REFERENCE_API.md

 Need to add `@react-native-firebase/app` and `@react-native-firebase/crashlytics` to your project and follow their documentations to setup them properly.

-To be able to send error to firebase crashlytics each time when you will call our `recordError`, you need to add `createCrashlyticsLogger` to our `init`'s thrid parameter which take an array.
+To be able to send error to firebase crashlytics each time when you will call our `recordError`, you need to add `createCrashlyticsLogger` to our `init` function's `errorReporters` array.

 `createCrashlyticsLogger` take one parameter, you have to add it `crashlytics()` from `@react-native-firebase/crashlytics`